lasso-js/lasso/README.md

 }
 ```

-Using Marko and the Optimizer taglib, you can simply render the page using code similar to the following:
+Using Marko and Lasso.js taglib, you can simply render the page using code similar to the following:

 ```javascript
 var template = require('marko').load('my-page.marko');